Dr. David Worling (#1365) Registered Psychologist

 Jordan graduated her B.A. in psychology from the University of British Columbia, with particular interests in developmental psychology and social psychology.
 She volunteered throughout her degree with Dr. Janet Worker in infant language development.

-Currently, Jordan is completing her Master’s Degree in Organizational Psychology at Adler University where she is interested in Leadership Development and coaching where she is writing her thesis on leadership emotional intelligence and team effectiveness.
+Jordan recently completed her Master’s Degree in Organizational Psychology at Adler University where she is interested in Leadership Development and life coaching.
+Her thesis is concerned with leadership emotional intelligence and team effectiveness.

 In her spare time Jordan likes to play volleyball, go to the beach and cook for her friends and family.